camunda/camunda-bpm-examples/bpmn-model-api/generate-process-fluent-api/README.md

   .done();
 ```

-If we add a gateway we usually want to create parallel execution paths.
-To create this
+If we add a gateway, we usually want to create parallel execution paths.
+To create this,
 the pattern is the following:

-1. create a gateway (optionally set an ID)
+1. Create a gateway (optionally set an ID)
-2. create the first execution path till another gateway or end event
+2. Create the first execution path till another gateway or end event
-3. jump back to a gateway to create a new execution path
+3. Jump back to a gateway to create a new execution path
- 1. jump back to the last unique gateway with the method `.moveToLastGateway()`, or
+ 1. Jump back to the last unique gateway with the method `.moveToLastGateway()`, or
- 2. jump to a specific gateway by id with the method `.moveToNode(gatewayId)`
+ 2. Jump to a specific gateway by ID with the method `.moveToNode(gatewayId)`

 ```java
 BpmnModelInstance modelInstance = Bpmn.createProcess()